sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982069 - Sharin-Garin.md

 |      39 | 0x001E      |          30 |
 |      40 | 0x0078      |         120 |
 |      41 | 0x002A      |          42 |

+## String References

+- **4629**: Welcome to the Chamber of Passage.
+From here, you can travel to the Assault staging points.
+Is there anything else you wish to know?
+- **4630**: Ask about...
+[Nothing./Using runic portals./The Chamber of Passage./Staging Points./Assault.]
+- **4631**: You may freely use the runic portals if you possess an Assault order.
+- **4632**: However, you must be carrying $6 if you are not participating in an Assault mission.
+- **4633**: Your Imperial Standing is currently equal to $3 points.
+If you wish, you can purchase $6 with $5 points.
+- **4634**: Your rank of captain allows you to purchase $6 free of charge.
+- **4635**: Purchase $6?
+[Yes./No.]
+- **4636**: Here is your $3.
+You will lose it upon a single use, but have no worry, as you will have no need for it upon your return.
+- **4637**: What's this?
+I am afraid that you already have a $3 in your possession.
+- **4638**: Hmmm...
+- **4639**: What's this?
+I am afraid your Imperial Standing is not high enough.
+Come back when you have more experience!
+- **4640**: What's this?
+You haven't registered as a mercenary yet?
+Make your way to Salaheem's Sentinels, now, and you'll discover a whole side of yourself you never knew!
+- **4641**: Ah, the Astral Candescence is too far for its waves to reach the portals now, so we have to conserve their energy.
+- **4642**: I'm sorry, but we have orders from the Empire forbidding us from distributing a single $3 until the Astral Candescence is back out of the beastmen's stronghold and safe here in town.
+- **4643**: Is there anything else you wanted to ask?
+- **4644**: This Chamber of Passage was built so the Empire could send soldiers to Assault areas at a moment's notice.
+- **4645**: You can use the runic portals inside to travel to a staging point in the blink of an eye.
+- **4646**: You've got to open the way first by activating the portal at the staging point, though.
+- **4647**: Staging points are used to keep surveillance on Assault areas.
+There are several in the areas of West Aht Urhgan.
+- **4648**: Which staging point will you ask about?
+[None./Azouph Isle./Dvucca Isle./Mamool Ja./Halvung./Ilrusi Atoll.]
+- **4649**: The Azouph Isle staging point keeps watch over Leujaoam Sanctum.
+It is located to the east of Nashmau, beyond the Deadmist Marsh.
+- **4650**: The Mamool Ja staging point keeps watch over the Mamool Ja Training Grounds.
+It is located to the west of Mamook.
+- **4651**: The Halvung staging point keeps watch over Lebros Caverns.
+It is located in the northern regions of Mount Zhayolm.
+- **4652**: The Dvucca Isle staging point keeps watch over Periqia.
+It is located on an island to the west of Nashmau.
+- **4653**: The Ilrusi Atoll staging point keeps watch over its namesake--the Ilrusi Atoll.
+It can be found in a rather dark cave to the north of Arrapago Reef.
+- **4654**: If you would like information on Assault, please visit the Commissions Agency, right across the way from this building.
+- **4655**: Hmmm...

 ## Events